imlauer/imlauer.github.io/index.md

 * COVID-19 pandemic was a planned laboratory creation: Deaths from nukes: 226,000 - "Deaths" from COVID: 3,250,648.
 Complete nonsense.
 * Civilization will end in a decade or two.
 * Free will doesn't exist.
-* Ads should be illegal?
+* Ads should be illegal.
 Advertising is like fishing, but you're the one who ends up getting caught.
-* Bitcoin's value is purely "human stupidity".
+* Today, the internet is flooded with ads and manipulation, but "tech companies" claim to care about stopping the spread of misinformation.
+The irony is that their entire business model relies on showing us fake ads.
+* **Bitcoin's value is purely human stupidity**: Bitcoin was not created to speculate on its value: buying cheap and selling high.
+It was created to set us free and eliminate banks and decentralized money.
 * Voting is pointless: zero sum games are the problem and I don't see any politician talking about it.
 * Schools don't measure intelligence, they measure "alignment with their interests" and train you for "slavery".
 True prodigies, like programmers and chess masters, simply drop out. ( [Tsoding](https://www.youtube.com/embed/6Ptopme84Vw) ).
 School blocks real education.